PrajwalM2212/coala-GSoC-project/README.md

 ### Solution

-1. Changing the `Result` and `HiddenResult` classes.
+Changing the `Result` and `HiddenResult` classes.
 Providing for a new argument called `actions` in the `__init__` methods of both `Result` and `HiddenResult` classes. `actions` argument shall hold the list of actions that a bear can apply.
 Also `from_values` method of `Result` class must be changed to accomodate for the new argument.
 This should make bears capable of emitting `Results` with list actions they can apply.

-2. Within the `Result Action` class, the static method `is_applicable` can be removed.
+Within the `Result Action` class, the static method `is_applicable` can be removed.
 Also all the `is_applicable` defined in the currently available actions have to be removed.

-3.After modifying the result class to accommodate the actions argument.
+After modifying the result class to accommodate the actions argument.
   a.
 All bears can have IgnoreResultAction, OpenEditorAction and DoNothingAction<br>
   b.
 If bears generate a Diff , then they can also have ShowPatchAction, ShowAppliedPatchesAction, ApplyPatchAction<br>
   c.
 If external linters are used to create a bear , then depending on output format, the actions can be added by modifying        Linter.py file.
 If output format is corrected or unified-diff then it can have the six actions else it will have the          normal 3 actions(IgnoreResultAction, OpenEditorAction and DoNothingAction)<br>